Defining the differences between outsourcing and in-house recruitment

 - Compliance and regulatory risks can be managed using vetting, contracts, and the support of a trusted platform that verifies developers and the firms they work for, such as YouTeam.

-- Launching a software development project is quicker when working with an outsourced team: You can go from green light to getting started within two weeks.
+- Launching a software development project is quicker when working with an outsourced team: You can go from the green light to getting started within two weeks.

 - Assemble all of the skills and experiences you need, without going through a prolonged recruitment and onboarding process.